13 Different Types of Hawks in Montana

 3. Cooper’s Hawk

-The Cooper’s Hawk is a medium-sized hawk that is native to Montana and is similar in size to the Red-tailed Hawk.
-These types of hawks in Montana have dark gray bodies, rust-colored shoulders, white chests, and yellow eyes.
+The Cooper’s Hawk is a medium-sized hawk native to Montana.
+It is similar in size to the Red-tailed Hawk.
+These hawks have dark gray bodies, rust-colored shoulders, white chests, and yellow eyes.

-Cooper’s Hawks typically hunt by flying rapidly through dense woods and forests while searching for small mammals, birds, reptiles, and invertebrates.
-They build their nests in large trees near open fields and lay between 2-5 eggs.
-Cooper’s Hawks can also be found in city parks as they often perch on light posts and utility poles.
+Cooper’s Hawks typically hunt by flying rapidly through dense woods and forests, searching for small mammals, birds, reptiles, and invertebrates.
+They build their nests in large trees near open fields and lay between 2 and 5 eggs.
+Cooper’s Hawks can also be found in city parks, where they often perch on light posts and utility poles.

 The Sharp-shinned Hawk is smaller than the other two species but still inhabits Montana.
 They have a square head, short tail, and blue-gray black and white breasts.

-Sharp-shinned Hawks feed mostly on small songbirds and hunt by stealthily flying through dense forests.
-They nest in large coniferous trees near open fields and lay between 4-6 eggs.
-These types of hawks in Montana will often travel in flocks during migration, making them easier to spot during winter.
+Sharp-skinned hawks feed mostly on small songbirds and hunt by stealthily flying through dense forests.
+They nest in large coniferous trees near open fields and lay between 4 and 6 eggs.
+These types of hawks in Montana often travel in flocks during migration, making them easier to spot during winter.

 The Cooper’s Hawk is one of Montana’s most common and recognizable hawk species.
 These types of hawks in Montana have distinctive round heads and short, rounded wings.
 They are relatively small hawks with a dark-brown upper body and light-colored head and breasts.